 The cpc getcpuref () function returns a string that describes a reference work that should be consulted to (allow a human to) understand the semantics of the performance counter events that are known to the library.
 If the cpuver argument is unrecognized, the function returns NULL.
+The string returned might be substantially longer than 80 characters.
+Callers printing to a terminal might want to insert line breaks as appropriate.

-The cpc getusage () function returns a compact description of the getsubopt()-oriented syntax that is consumed by cpc\strtoevent(3CPC).
+The cpc getusage () function returns a compact description of the getsubopt () -oriented syntax that is consumed by cpc strtoevent(3CPC).
 It is returned as a space-separated set of tokens to allow the caller to wrap lines at convenient boundaries.
 If the cpuver argument is unrecognized, the function returns NULL.